Hi, I’m Michelle!

 ♥ I really enjoy the simple things.
 Staying home watching Netflix with Aldin, having cake and coffee in a quiet cafe, exploring new lands, dining out (foodie at heart), drinking vegan hot cocoa, and reading a good book.

-♥ I currently work as Co-Founder and Deputy Director of U!Shine Vienna.
+♥ I currently work as co-founder and Deputy Director of U!Shine Vienna.
 Anxiety, emotional distress, and depression can show up in our everyday lives – and in even life-threatening ways for Vienna’s locals, expatriates, and refugees.
 I wrote a blog post on how to stay emotionally strong while living abroad since I have gone through personal challenges living in another country.
 U!Shine Vienna now shifts the conversations within Vienna’s communities to create an open, healthy, and accepting awareness and support for mental and emotional well-being.
-This movement is close to my heart.